Nigerians win UK court OK to sue Shell over oil spills

 LONDON (Reuters) - The UK Supreme Court on Friday allowed a group of 42,500 Nigerian farmers and fishermen to sue Royal Dutch Shell (RDS) in English courts after years of oil spills in the Niger Delta contaminated land and groundwater.

-Senior judges said UK-domiciled Shell, one of the world’s biggest energy companies, did have a common law duty of care, in the latest case to test whether multinationals can be held to account for the acts of overseas subsidiaries.
+Senior judges said there was an arguable case that UK-domiciled Shell, one of the world’s biggest energy companies, is responsible, in the latest test of whether multinationals can be held to account for the acts of overseas subsidiaries.

+Represented by law firm Leigh Day, the group of Nigerians have argued that the parent company Shell owed them a duty of care because it either had significant control of, and was responsible for, its subsidiary SPDC.
+Shell countered that the court had no jurisdiction to try the claims.

+“UK common law is also used in countries like Canada, Australia and New Zealand so this is a very helpful precedent.”

-The ruling comes almost two years after a seminal ruling by the Supreme Court in a case involving mining company Vedanta.
+The decision comes almost two years after a seminal ruling by the Supreme Court in a case involving mining firm Vedanta.
 The judgment allowed nearly 2,000 Zambian villagers to sue Vedanta in England for alleged pollution in Africa.

 That move was seen as a victory for rural communities seeking to hold parent companies accountable for environmental disasters.
 Vedanta ultimately settled out of court in January.